schemahero/schemahero-docs/learn/source/declarative-schema-management.md

 When a declarative pattern to define database schema management is adopted, it becomes possible to validate schemas against a set of policies before application.
 This is not easily possible with imperative tools that only store migration scripts.
-With the full desired state available, the database schema can be evaluated against a set of rules to ensure that policies and ebst practices are enforced.
+With the full desired state available, the database schema can be evaluated against a set of rules to ensure that policies and best practices are enforced.